nir0s/movies/README.md

 * The list will be reviewed by multiple people.
 * Once agreed by most, the PR will be merged.

+A PR message must look like: "Replace X with Y".
+The body should explain why.

 The first rule of a movie in this list is:

 When asked, (almost) no one can say "It's not my style" or "It's a bad movie" or "I don't like that genre".
 We will, of course, try to do our best to accomodate for this rule.